Zanzibar Coast, Tanzania

 There are 2 rainy seasons: Acute, brief showers, lasting about an hour in the morning occur for a couple of weeks during November.
 The rains last slightly longer in April and May, but even then it does not rain every day.
 These rains replenish the Island and are often referred to as the “Green Season”.

-To start planning your holiday to Matemwe Lodge or take a look at our itineraries to Tanzania
+Call us on to start planning your holiday to Matemwe Lodge or take a look at our itineraries to Tanzania

 Matemwe Lodge is perched on a coral rock, surrounded by stunning beaches and warm turquoise waters of the Indian Ocean.
 It lies opposite the Mnemba Atoll which offers spectacular diving and snorkelling.
 With only 12 suites, it is small and intimate.